Serving Stockton, CA with Compassionate Bankruptcy Support Since 2010

 Chapter 7 Bankruptcy Explained

 Chapter 7 bankruptcy, often called "liquidation bankruptcy," allows you to discharge most unsecured debts and gain a clean financial slate.
 This option works well for those who cannot repay their debts and need immediate relief from collection actions.
-Our team assesses your situation to determine eligibility and supports you in preparing for the means test, a required part of the Chapter 7 process.
+A bankruptcy attorney in Lathrop on our team can assess your situation to determine eligibility and support you in preparing for the means test, a required part of the Chapter 7 process.
 We make sure you understand your rights and responsibilities.

 San Joaquin County’s median income guidelines play a direct role in qualifying for Chapter 7.
 We explain the means test in detail and help you organize the financial documents needed for court.
 Because the U.S. Bankruptcy Court for the Eastern District of California handles Lathrop cases, our team prepares your details in a way that matches local procedures and expectations.
 This preparation helps avoid delays and unexpected issues.